mtanaka1117/enshu/README.md

 The result is a bar chart that shows the median, IQR, and maximum attack accuracy values for each provided dataset.
 Running this command with all 9 provided datasets yields Figure 6 in the paper.

 ### Unit Tests
-The folder `adaptiveleak/unit_tests` contains two directories of unit tests.
+The folder `adaptiveleak/unit_tests/utils` contains a suite of unit tests.
 These tests execute small portions of the encoding and sampling process.
-To run the test suite, navigate to the corresponding directory and run the command `python <file-name>.py`.
+To run the tests, navigate to the corresponding directory and run the command `python <file-name>.py`.
 All the tests should pass.

 ## Hardware (TI MSP430)
 The hardware experiments supplement the simulator by executing AGE on a microcontroller.
 This section requires a TI MSP430 FR5994 MCU, as well as a HM-10 Bluetooth Low Energy (BLE) module and four jumper wires.
 To load programs onto the MSP430, you will also need [Code Composer Studio (CCS)](https://software-dl.ti.com/ccs/esd/documents/ccs_downloads.html) from Texas Instruments.
 The provided implementation was tested on CCS v10.1.0.
 Finally, to run end-to-end experiments, you will need another computer (e.g. laptop) with BLE capabilities.
 The sections below describe how to configure and run experiments on the MCU.

-*If you do not have the relevant hardware, you can skip to the `Analysis` section below and use the included result logs.*
+*If you do not have the relevant hardware, you can skip to the `Analysis` section below and use the included result logs downloaded from the Google Drive (see section on Downloading).*

 ### Serializing Sampling Policies and Datasets
 The folder 'adaptiveleak/msp' contains the MSP430 implementation of all sampling policies and encoding algorithms.
 This code provides a backbone that features common functionality for all sampling policies.
 The project uses conditional compilation to customize itself for a given sampling policy and encoding procedure.
 The script `adaptiveleak/serialize_policy.py` generates a C header file that sets the parameters for a given sampling policy.
 You can run this script with the following command (must be in the `adaptiveleak` directory).